 Whether it’s a call to a contact center, exposure to an ad, or even something as mundane as the payment of a bill, every exchange between customers and businesses builds (or damages) the relationship.

-“Customer service is what happens when the experience breaks down.
-So if we get everything right, if we have executed the experience flawlessly, or if we’ve done a great job with designing and executing on the experience, then we don’t need customer service.
-Because there’s not an issue with the product.
-The billing is accurate, it's thorough."
+“Customer service is what happens when the experience breaks down,” says Annette Franz, founder and CEO of CX Journey.
+“So if we get everything right, if we have executed the experience flawlessly, or if we’ve done a great job with designing and executing on the experience, then we don’t need customer service.
+Because there’s not an issue with the product.”

-Why is customer experience important for your business?
+Why is customer experience important?

-- It can increase customer retention
+- Improved customer retention

-- It can boost customer lifetime value
+- Increased customer lifetime value

-- It builds brand loyalty
+- Stronger brand loyalty

-- It impacts brand reputability
+- Better brand reputability

-- It can give companies a competitive advantage
+- More competitive advantage